 In order to perform the work of installing the expansion joint device in a proper manner, some portions of the curb and bridge deck cannot be constructed until after the expansion device is installed.
-After the modular expansion joint device has been set to its final line and grade, recess openings in the deck and curb shall be filled with concrete Class D or S. Prior to concrete placement, all existing concrete surfaces shall be primed with a CDOT approved epoxy polysulfide grout.
-The grout shall be placed according to the manufacturer's instructions.
+After the modular expansion joint device has been set to its final line and grade, recess openings in the deck and curb shall be filled with concrete Class D or S. Grout shall be required below the support bar boxes where clearance will not allow proper consolidation of concrete Class D or S. In such cases, grout shall be placed prior to pouring concrete, and techniques utilized which will assure full support of the support bar boxes.
+This shall be verified by visual inspection.
+The grout shall be a CDOT-approved grout, and strict adherence to the grout manufacturer's instructions shall be followed.
 The uppermost surface of the concrete placement shall have a broom finish.
 The cost of this work including grout placement shall be included in the unit price bid for concrete Class D or S.